MBA Full-Time - Diversity in the W. P. Carey MBA

 Diversity in the W. P. Carey MBA

-A global exchange of ideas.
+A global exchange of ideas with a forward focus.
 W. P. Carey MBA students share unique perspectives and bring a combination of cultures, ideas, backgrounds, and professional experiences into the classroom.

 W. P. Carey Women

-Transform your MBA experience through the W. P. Carey Chapter of the National Association of Women MBAs.
+W. P. Carey women inspire in the classroom, innovate in their fields, and invigorate our community.
+Transform your MBA experience through one of the many organizations for women at ASU, including the W. P. Carey Chapter of the National Association of Women MBAs.
 This unique and influential organization opens doors to professional, educational and social events, as well as a professional mentorship program.

 The MBA for Emerging Leaders